Mowbray-R-V/Model-based-RL/README.md

     └── B2.
 Shooting-Based Trajectory Optimization

 ---

-1. Dyna, an integrated architecture for learning, planning, and reacting, ACM 1991 (**One-step rollout**)
-2. Algorithmic framework for model-based deep reinforcement learning with theoretical guarantees, ICLR 2019 (**Multi-step rollout**)
-4. When to trust your model: Model-based policy optimization, ICML  2019 (**Multi-step rollout**)
-## Backpropagation through time (exploits model derivatives)
-1. PILCO: A Model-Based and Data-Efficient Approach to Policy Search, ICML 2011  (**Greedy exploration**)
-## Improving value targets(Value Expansion): Rollouts extend the horizon of value backups to provide more accurate temporal difference (TD) targets. (not stored in buffer)
-1. Model-based value estimation for efficient model-free reinforcement learning, 2018
-2. Sample-efficient reinforcement learning with stochastic ensemble value expansion, NIPS 2018
-## Guiding decision-making(Imagination-based): Rollouts are provided as auxiliary inputs or features to the policy, enabling it to reason about imagined futures.
-1. Imagination-augmented agents for deep reinforcement learning, NIPS 2017
-# ⭐ Decsion-time planning
-## Planning / Tree search: Rollouts are explicitly used for lookahead planning, often with search algorithms.
-1. Mastering the game of Go without human knowledge.
-Nature 2017
-2. Mastering Atari, Go, chess and shogi by planning with a learned model.
-Nature 2020
-## Shooting algorithms
-1. Deep reinforcement learning in a handful of trials using probabilistic dynamics models, NIPS 2018
-2. Robust constrained model predictive control.
-2005
-3. Plan online, learn offline: Efficient learning and exploration via model-based control.
-ICLR, 2019. (**POLO**)

 # ⭐ A. Background Planning(Offline reactive policy search)
 ## 🔹 A1.
 Policy Training(Dyna-style updates)- Synthetic rollouts are added to the replay buffer to accelerate policy learning
 1. Dyna, an integrated architecture for learning, planning, and reacting, ACM 1991 (**One-step rollout**)